-The PHA will consider all credible evidence, including but not limited to, any record of arrests and/or convictions of household members related to drug-related or violent criminal activity, and any eviction or notice to evict based on drug-related or violent criminal activity.
+The PHA will consider all credible evidence, including by not limited to, any record of arrests and/or convictions of household members, related to drug-related or violent criminal activity.

-A record or records of arrest will not be used as the sole basis for the termination or proof that the participant engaged in disqualifying criminal activity.
+A record of arrest(s) will not be used as the basis for the termination or proof that the participant engaged in disqualifying criminal activity.